 The earliest of these stories comes from the 15th century under the reign of Henry VII.
 As he won the crown through combat, Henry’s claim to it was never entirely secure and he was open to challenges from both members of the House of York from which he had wrested it, and from pretenders.
 In Perkin Warbeck: The Man Who Would be King I explore this pretender’s history and ask whether or not he was really Richard of York, one of the Princes in the Tower rescued from being murdered, or an imposter and if an imposter, who might he have really been.

 The next story comes from the reign of Henry’s granddaughter, Elizabeth I. Despite all the biographies, novels, films and series I had seen about Elizabeth’s court, I had never before come across the story of Lord Leicester’s Love Child, Sir Robert Dudley, a son born to the Earl of Leicester through an affair which, though illicit, was no great secret.
-In Lord Leicester’s Love Child: Part Two, I relate Sir Robert’s diverse and dramatic life story.
+In Lord Leicester’s Love Child: Part Two, I relate Sir Robert’s eventful life story.

 Sir Robert Dudley holds a special place in my heart, as he finally brought me some international recognition!
 Because of this article, I was contacted by a small publisher in the UK with an offer of a commission to write Sir Robert’s biography.
 Unfortunately, it was at the height of the Covid pandemic, and, as much as I would love to, I saw little chance of my getting to England and Italy in the foreseeable future to undertake the required research.
 I had to turn it down, but the seed has been planted and may still bear fruit.